anfraz7/anyas-physics-major-advice/_pages/11-fee-waivers.md

 ### fee waivers for demonstrated financial need

-Many schools will allow you to apply for a fee waivers for some sort of demonstrated need.
+Many schools will allow you to apply for a fee waivers for some sort of demonstrated need, defined differently at each university.
 See specific programs for details, and don't wait until the last day to submit your application.

 # network for a fee waiver